python-beaver/python-beaver/README.rst

 Background
 ==========

 Beaver provides an lightweight method for shipping local log files to Logstash.
-It does this using redis, zeromq, udp, rabbit or stdout as the transport.
-This means you'll need a redis, zeromq, udp, amqp or stdin input somewhere down the road to get the events.
+It does this using redis, zeromq, tcp, udp, rabbit or stdout as the transport.
+This means you'll need a redis, zeromq, tcp, udp, amqp or stdin input somewhere down the road to get the events.

 Events are sent in logstash's ``json_event`` format.
 Options can also be set as environment variables.